 - Add the Data Repository tool to that suite:

-Test node and choose Add New> Test.
+Right-click the Test or Action Suite node and choose Add New> Test or Action.

 - Select Data Repository Tool, then click Next.

 - Use the available controls to specify how you want to initialize the data and structure, then click Finish.
 For details on the available options, see Tips for Initializing the Repository.